AdolfVonKleist/Phonetisaurus/README.md

 =========

 Phonetisaurus G2P
+#### OpenFst 1.6.1 ####
+If you are using OpenFst 1.6.1 please try using the eponymous branch for this.
+This also includes some simple python bindings which may be used to extract individual multigram scores, alignments, and to dump the raw lattices in .fst format for each word.

 #### OpenFst 1.5.3 ####
 If you are using OpenFst 1.5.3 please try using the eponymous branch for this.